Maria Zhorella Fedorova

-Maria Zhorella (also known as Maria Luise Zhorella Fedorova; née Brandstetter; November 8, 1915 – April 21, 2017), was a leading Austrian-born lyric soprano at the Vienna State Opera, in the 1940s; also a political activist, vigorously opposing Nazism in Europe during World War II; and then, for three decades, a singing teacher in New York City.
+Maria Zhorella (also known as Maria Luise Zhorella Fedorova; née Brandstetter; November 8, 1915 – April 21, 2017) was an Austrian opera singer, teacher of singing and political activist.
+She was a leading lyric soprano at the Vienna State Opera in the 1940s.
+As a political activist she was vigorously opposing Nazism in Europe during World War II.
+For three decades, she was a singing teacher in New York City.

 Childhood and education

-Maria Fedorova was born in Vienna, Austria, in 1915.
+Maria Fedorova was born in Vienna, Austria-Hungary, in 1915.
 Her wealthy and aristocratic parents were Luise Hubicki-Sas and Frank Brandstetter; They left Vienna and Maria spent part of her childhood in Bratislava, Slovakia, where her mother's family had roots.
 When she was five her strong-willed mother divorced Frank Brandstetter, despite society and the Catholic Church forbidding it.
 So Maria was raised by her mother's second husband, Emil Prat, whom she loved, in Vienna.

 She recalled that Vienna, the "City of Music" resounded with waltzes and symphonies.
 During her childhood there was another music that also enchanted her, the trilling of birds.
 Their melodies would prompt her to get up, "when everybody was sleeping" and walk out onto her bedroom balcony where she would stand in the moonlight mesmerized by "the ideal, the singing of nightingales and other winged creatures...I was thinking about singing all the time...also Galli-Curci's voice was always on my mind- the sweetness, the lightness, the emotion..."
 Those avian vocal qualities remained her ideal, later influencing her teaching in America.

 Although unusual for an upper class young woman, with her parents' support she began training in to be an opera singer in Vienna Her teacher, Wolfgang Steinbruch, "had the upper tones- I loved the sound.
 He taught me to sing with proper vocal technique- but with emotion!
 And he focused on the resonance, the vibration, and to always find the support.
 I loved this.
 He allowed me to fly!"
-A few years later, she was appearing on the radio performing Lieder and a cosmopolitan repertoire including folk songs in Slovakian, German, Hungarian, and Czech.
+A few years later, she was appearing on the radio performing Lieder and a cosmopolitan repertoire including folk songs in Slovak, German, Hungarian, and Czech.
 She was thus introduced to the repertoire that she used to teach "the upper tone" to students, and would often recall the great lieder singers whom she had known.